WWDC 2016 is rampaging towards us.

-Apple’s dev conference kicks off later today, and apparently promises “exciting reveals” that will give devs opportunities to make “the most innovative apps in the world”.
+Apple’s dev conference will kick off on 13 June, and apparently promises “exciting reveals” that will give devs opportunities to make “the most innovative apps in the world”.
 (And also yet more to-do list makers.
 Because you can apparently never have enough of those.)

 But what exciting reveals will we see?
 We just don’t know.
 Stuff isn’t psychic and someone nicked our TARDIS.
 But rumours abound, giving us hints regarding what’s to come.
-We've rounded them up and cast our critical eye over how likely they are to actually be true.
+Just don’t ask Siri — it’ll merely point you at the website, the lazy bugger.

 All signs point to the OS X name being consigned to history, and Mac OS making a triumphant return.
 This will likely be styled as ‘macOS’ or ‘MacOS’ (spaces are out, judging by watchOS, tvOS and iOS) and so one of those will say ‘hello’ — again.